arizvisa/ida-minsc/docs/static/tagging.rst

 the "key" and the "value".
 Each location or object that can be tagged, will include a specially formatted comment that isolates these components so that they can later be queried.
-These tags are then cached in a netnode so that they be easily queried (:ref:`tag-querying`) to then later revisit or extract information to process.
+These tags are then cached in a netnode so that they be easily queried (:ref:`tagging-querying`) to then later revisit or extract information to process.

 In essence, these tags are grouped into two different types.
 One of which